threatequation/node-soc-lite/README.md

 ## without npm ##

-1. Download the `tar.gz` file from the site.
+1. Download the `tar.gz` file from the site in your app folder.
-2. unzip it in your app `npm_module`'s directory.
+2. unzip it in your app folder.
-3. cd folder directory.
-Ex: `cd /home/ubuntu/ThreatEquation/node_modules/nodejs-plugin`
+3. cd the directory.
-4. then command `npm install` there.
+4. In terminal, run `./install.sh`.

+After doing those things "The plugin is sucessfully install" the message will be show in your terminal.

 # Add those lines in your `app.js` or `server.js` file.